 The email goes to the mail server from the sender, which allows the recipient to receive the email.

 Now, to make a connection between the three parties, you need email protocols.
 SMTP, IMAP, and POP3 are precisely that.
-They are the most commonly used TCP/IP protocols.
+They are also the most commonly used TCP/IP protocols.

 SMTP servers are of two types: Relays and Receivers.